linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 Second, mezzanine funds are staffed with different expertise than a venture capital fund.
 Most venture capital funds have staff with heavy technology related experience including former senior executives of software, semiconductor, and Internet companies.
 In contrast, mezzanine funds tend to have financial professionals, experienced in negotiating "equity kickers" to be added on to the mezzanine debt offering.

 Mezzanine funds have not attracted the flow of investor capital compared to venture capital funds or leveraged buyout funds.
 Part of the reason is that with a robust economy throughout most of the 1990s, mezzanine debt was not a necessary component of many transactions.
-Second, mezzanine financing tends to be small, generally in the  $20 million to$ 300 million range.
+Second, mezzanine financing tends to be small, generally in the  \$20 million to\$ 300 million range.
 Last, mezzanine debt, while it yields greater returns than junk bonds, cannot compete with the returns earned by venture capitalists and leveraged buyout funds.

 Mezzanine funds look for businesses that have a high potential for growth and earnings, but do not have a sufficient cash flow to receive full funding from banks or other senior creditors.
 Banks may be unwilling to lend because of a short operating history or a high debt to equity ratio.
 Mezzanine funds look for companies that, over the next 4 to 7 years, can repay the mezzanine debt through a debt refinancing, an initial public offering, or an acquisition.